 SWIRLING DESIGNS, vibrant colours and intricate patterns: the ceramics of Sicily bring together enormous creativity and centuries of history.
 The finest hail from the hill town of Caltagirone, where pottery has been a way of life for more than a millennium.

 Although beloved of visitors to Sicily, today this traditional craft is under pressure.
 Young people are moving away from old-established family businesses that demand years of training and into more modern industries.
-To help support this ancient art, Belmond Grand Hotel Timeo in Taormina organized a Festival of Caltagirone Ceramics, inviting hotel guests and members of the local community.
+To help support this ancient art, Grand Hotel Timeo, A Belmond Hotel, Taormina organized a Festival of Caltagirone Ceramics, inviting hotel guests and members of the local community.
 Two ceramicists, brothers Marco and Alessandro Iudici, came to the hotel from Caltagirone to showcase their creations and skills.

 The brothers spent a day at the hotel, one sculpting the pieces and the other demonstrating painting techniques.
 They revealed the exceptional expertise demanded by their work and recounted the stories behind Sicily’s ceramic traditions.
 They also showed hotel guests how to make their own personalised ceramics, helping them to create some beautiful pieces.